Arona22/OPOS/README.md

 use of the website (see requirements.txt for further information).

 Additionally, the project was shipped with "Debug = True" in line 26 in settings.py.
-This is because the developers ran into a problem when rinning the appication with Debug set to False.
+This is because the developers ran into a problem when running the appication with Debug set to False.
 It is advised to set Debug to False for security purposes.
 If you do, please run the server with -insecure flag.
 If that doesn't work, change line 28 from "ALLOWED_HOSTS = []" to
-"ALLOWED_HOSTS = []".
+"ALLOWED_HOSTS = ['*']".

 To contact the makers of this website, please use any of the emails listed above.